 - Sigmund Sternberg LLM Studentship (Queens' College, Cambridge)

 - J.C.
 Smith & Punch Coomaraswamy Prize in the Law of Evidence (University of Nottingham)

-- Commendations for placing third in the year and top in Public International Law and International Humanitarian Law (University of Nottingham)
+- Commendations: third in year; top in Public International Law and International Humanitarian Law (University of Nottingham)

 Tom's current memberships include: